Pumpkin Spice Donuts

 1 teaspoon of vanilla extract

-1/4 cup virgin coconut oil - (melted - if not already)
+1/4 cup virgin coconut oil - (melt - if not already)

 1 Tablespoon maple syrup

-4-5 teaspoons of Pyure sweetener (taste & adjust to your desired sweetness)
+4-5 teaspoons of monk fruit sweetener taste & adjust to your desired sweetness)

 1 teaspoon cinnamon powder

-1 Tablespoons of coconut milk (add a little more if needed to thin the frosting)
+1 Tablespoons of coconut milk (or your favorite milk, add a little more if needed to thin the frosting)

 Pinch of Real Salt (brings out flavors)